 We need foster carers for all age groups.
-However, we will give priority to those carers who express an interest in meeting the needs of teenagers and sibling groups as we currently have shortfalls in these areas.
+However, we will give priority to those carers who express an interest in meeting the needs of teenagers, sibling groups and unaccompanied assylum seeking children, as we currently have shortfalls in these areas.

-There are many reasons why children come into care of in Merton and need to live with foster carers.
-This may be because their parents are finding it difficult to bring up a family, they might be having relationship problems, they may be sick or have mental health or addiction difficulties, or someone may have accidentally or knowingly injured their child.
+There are many reasons why children come into care in Merton and need to live with foster carers.
+This may be because they suffer from ill health problems, or have mental health or addiction difficulties, or someone may have accidentally or knowingly injured their child.

 All children who need foster carers will have experienced disruption and separation from their families.
 Some will have experienced emotional abuse, physical abuse, sexual abuse or neglect.
 These life experiences mean children will have complex needs and some may have challenging behaviour.

 The time a child may stay with a foster carer will vary from a few days to a couple of months.
 It could be as long as a year or even longer, if the situation is complicated.
 In some cases you are working towards adulthood with children or young people.
 We will give you specialist help, support and advice to help you to offer a caring home to any child placed with you for however long they stay.